New autonomous boats and a “wheel” that intercepts drifting waste clean up the water surfaces.

 The tiny autonomous ship is already sailing along the rivers of the Danish city of Århus, picking up waste and bringing it ashore.

-And that's not all: the Danish company is also adding a flying drone to work as a team and help WasteShark better identify waste.
-Together, they will form a dynamic duo that seeks out, collects and "eats" garbage.
+And that's not all: the Danish company is also adding a flying drone to do teamwork and help WasteShark better identify waste.
+Together, they will form a dynamic duo that finds, collects and "eats" garbage.

 Like Robin with Batman

-The flying drone features a unique lens that collects data as it scans waterways.
-A machine learning algorithm learns to recognize floating plastic and trash, then guides the WasteShark to pick them up.
+The flying drone is equipped with a unique lens that collects data as it scans waterways.
+A machine learning algorithm learns to recognize floating plastic and trash, then guides the WasteShark to collect it.

-Water pollution has become a significant problem, mainly because of waste of plastic that accumulate on the surface of water bodies (and not only) are a threat to both marine and human life.
+Water pollution has become a significant problem, especially because waste of plastic that accumulate on the surface of water bodies (and not only) are a threat to both marine and human life.

 At cleaning school

-The same startup that designed the data collection algorithm for WasteShark has also partnered with the San Francisco Estuary Institute to use machine learning and understand the impact of waste prevention initiatives.
+The same startup that designed the data collection algorithm for WasteShark has also partnered with the San Francisco Estuary Institute to use machine learning to understand the impact of waste prevention initiatives.

-"Nonprofits employ a large number of volunteers for these tasks.
-And cleaning is already a very time-consuming process, let alone count the amount of waste and divide it into certain categories.
-Machine learning coupled with drones can speed up and facilitate the process. process, "he says Tony hale, Program Director for Environmental Informatics at the San Francisco Estuary Institute.
+“Nonprofit organizations employ many volunteers for these tasks.
+And cleaning is already a very time-consuming process, let alone counting the amount of waste and dividing it into certain categories.
+Machine learning combined with drones can speed up and facilitate the process,” he says Tony hale, program director for environmental informatics at the San Francisco Estuary Institute.

 The waste wheel has become an attraction